JacobKGilbert/Capstone-2-ALUPC-Planner/README.md

 ## To run tests simply run `npm test` in both backend and church_planner directories.

-***Note** that backend tests for routes have failed since adding CORS options.
-I'm looking for a solution.*

 ## Test users login info:
 Admin
 - admin@test.com